Andrew J. Lewis (politician): 2019 election

 Lewis announced his campaign for the District 7 council seat in November 2018, shortly after incumbent Sally Bagshaw announced she would not run.

-He campaigned on expanding housing affordability in the city and received support from progressive groups and local labor unions.
+He campaigned to expand housing affordability in the city and received support from progressive groups and local labor unions.
+On public safety, he proposed creating a drug court for the city of Seattle and a "high-frequency offender unit" in the City Attorney's office.
+Lewis wanted to get the Seattle Police Department out of its Consent decree, to implement long-term changes such as increasing staff.

 Lewis finished first among the field in the primary election, with 32 percent of the vote, and advanced to the general election alongside former Seattle Police Department chief Jim Pugel.
 His campaign received financial support from a local hotel workers union's political action committee, while Pugel received support from Amazon and the Seattle Metropolitan Chamber of Commerce.

 Lewis won in the general election with 53 percent of the vote after initial returns showed him narrowly trailing Pugel.
 He became the youngest city councilmember in Seattle history, entering office at the age of 29.

+Tenure (2020–2024)

 Lewis was sworn in on December 31, 2019, at the community P-Patch atop the Mercer Garage at the Seattle Center, which he announced would not close.
 He took office in January 2020 and was named to a regional homelessness governing board alongside at-large councilmember Lorena González.

-A political progressive, Lewis has been characterized as more moderate than his city council colleagues.
-Lewis has referred to himself as a "labor Democrat", and did not support Seattle head tax ordinance.
-He was the president of the Seattle Parks Board; in 2020, Lewis voted to reduce funding to the Seattle Police Department, but later changed his stance to support funding with alternative resources.
-Lewis announced his intent to run for re-election in 2023.
+Lewis did not support Seattle head tax ordinance.
+In July 2020, Lewis stated he was open to cuts to the Seattle Police Department budget, and by August, he voted to reduce funding to the Seattle Police Department by $3 million.

+2023 election

+In January 2023, Lewis announced that he would seek reelection in the upcoming city council elections.
+He was one of only three councilmembers who chose to run for reelection.
+Lewis won the August primary election with 43 percent of the vote, leading a field with five challengers; former U.S. Navy officer Bob Kettle placed second with 32% of the vote and advanced to the general election alongside Lewis.

+In the general election, Kettle stated that Lewis's support, and later votes, to defund SPD were wrong and "sapped the morale" of police officers.
+Lewis said those votes were a mistake, but still supported non-armed 911 response options.
+Lewis lost the general election to Kettle by a two-point margin.
+Lewis would be the only incumbent to lose reelection that year.

 Personal life

 Lewis is a resident of the Lower Queen Anne neighborhood in Seattle.
-In an interview with The Seattle Times, he described himself as "not a Socialist" and identified as a labor Democrat.
+In an interview with The Seattle Times, he described himself as "not a socialist" and identified as a labor Democrat.

+After losing reelection, Lewis would work for a private legal firm.